ArnoldDP/OStim-Community-Modlist/README.md

 [Wheeler](https://www.nexusmods.com/skyrimspecialedition/mods/97345) is the new wheel menu by dTry.
 It adds an incredibly fast and simple wheel function to the game.
 The hotkeys do not come preconfigured, but you can change them using [dMenu](https://www.nexusmods.com/skyrimspecialedition/mods/97221).
 Since these are both incredibly flexible mods, I highly recommend reading both of the mod pages to see what they can do.

 ### Followers

+Followers are a pretty important part of this list.
+Generally they make the game feel more alive, some of the voiced ones even add their own small questlines and occasional OStim scenes.

  * Nether's Follower Framework